 [Photo ©City of Bayeux : signature of custodianship agreement 20 December 2017]

 The project involves re-shaping the current museum on the same site (the William the Conqueror Centre in Bayeux), taking advantage of additional spaces freed up by the relocation of the city’s multimedia library.
 The Bayeux Tapestry museum was attributed the label “Musée de France” (national French museum) on 29 July 2017 and will benefit from a re-design that will enable it to offer various visit formats to suit all types of visitor, more comfortable facilities, and above all different approaches to the 1,000-year old work while guaranteeing its conservation.

 The members of the scientific committee meet regularly to provide support for the deliberations concerning both the conservation of the Bayeux Tapestry and its display to the public.
 The studies that have been commissioned are supported by a steering committee bringing together the City of Bayeux, the DRAC Normandie, the Normandy Regional Council and the Calvados General Council, who are providing support to the project particularly through the “Vallée de Seine” Contrat de Plan Interrégional (Seine Valley Inter-regional development contract), or CPIER 2015-2020.

 The possibility of a loan of the Bayeux Tapestry was raised during the Franco-British summit at Sandhurst in 2018.
 Since then, a purely administrative agreement has been signed between the French and British Ministers of Culture, paving the way for cultural exchanges between the two countries.
-In January 2020 the results of the condition report showed that restoration work would need to be carried out on the Tapestry in 2024, when it would be removed from public display during work on the future museum.
-The international members of the scientific committee also stated that “the artefact must only be moved for the purpose of carrying out restoration work”.
+In January 2020 the results of the condition report showed that restoration work would need to be carried out on the Tapestry.
+The international members of the scientific committee also stated that “the artefact is very fragile and must only be moved for the purpose of carrying out restoration work”.